ay099/my-azure-resume/README.md

  - The backend contains an api directory which will house my api calls to my Cosmos DB account on my Azure Subscription, it also contains a test directory.

+- The app.js file houses the website visitors counter code